onlineque/garbagedisposal/README.md

 # garbagedisposal

-This small project terminates Kubernetes pods in Succeeded and Failed status.
+This small project terminates Kubernetes pods in Succeeded or Failed status.
 It inspects all cluster pods each minute and terminates found pods immediately.

 ## Installation